-Not Ready for the Philadelphia Marathon?
-Try This Eight-Week Marathon Training Plan.
+Running the Philadelphia Marathon?
+Try This Eight-Week Marathon Training Plan

 This Sunday will mark eight weeks until the Philadelphia Marathon and odds are, if you’re reading this, you’ve fallen behind in your training.
 If that’s true, I’ve got good and bad news for you.
 The good news is that it is possible to train for a marathon in just eight weeks.
 The bad news is I suggest foregoing any finish time goals to focus on running at a pace at which you’ll enjoy running through the streets of our beautiful city.

-I purposely left speed work out and suggest with such a short build-up to forget about fast paces.
-Focus on getting the distance done, that’s priority number one.
-Combining the stress of an aggressive ramp up in volume and running fast is going to be too much for most, only further increasing your injury risk.
-Run at a comfortable pace for all the runs, an effort level of two to five out of 10.
+I purposely left out speed work and suggest with such a short build-up to forget about fast paces.
+Focus on getting the distance done — that’s priority number one.
+Combining the stress of an aggressive ramp-up in volume and running fast is going to be too much for most, only further increasing your injury risk.
+Run at a comfortable pace for all the runs — an effort level of two to five out of 10.
 Odds are you’ll see a natural increase in pace over the eight weeks simply from an increase in general fitness.
 If you feel good, I would increase the distance before increasing the speed.
-More experienced runners will be able to handle faster paces after about four weeks.
+(More experienced runners will likely be able to handle faster paces after about four weeks.)

 I’ve included a very basic, but effective leg strength routine that can be found here.
 It should be done on Tuesday, Thursday, and Sunday after the run.
 I also left out the typical two-week taper.
 There’s no time.
 Doing that only cuts your training time to six weeks.
 You’ll be okay with a six-day taper given the late start in training.
 You’re better off getting in an additional week of quality training.